 Your bra is worn out

 A high-quality bra can last years—if you take good care of it.
 That means rotating the bras you use, always washing them by hand, and letting them air dry.
-(Get the full scoop on how to wash delicate lingerie.)
 Once the foam inside the cup starts to wrinkle or elastic starts to show, it’s done.
 Learn how often you should wash your bra.

 The straps are bugging you